-Swim meet warm-ups can be a five alarm gong-show.
+Swim meet warm-ups can be a five-alarm gong-show.
 Limited lane space, your swim isn’t till the tail end of the session (four hours after the warm-up pool closes), or you simply are low on time.

-Throwing a few rounds of moderate stretch cord sets can help you prime your muscles for a faster performance.
+Throwing a few rounds of moderate stretch cord sets can help you prime your muscles for faster performance.

 Okay, stretch cords.
 Get some, right?

-Before you go all in on using resistance bands to improve your swimming, there are some limitations to keep in mind before you start wailing away on those banded handles:
+Before you go all-in on using resistance bands to improve your swimming, there are some limitations to keep in mind before you start wailing away on those banded handles:

 - They don’t evenly apply resistance.
 Stretch cords don’t apply the same tautness throughout the stroke—because the cord is longer and has more slack at the beginning of the pull motion there is less resistance at the top of the stroke.
 Your catch doesn’t get the TLC as the rest of the stroke.
-Your mid-pull and the finish of the pulling motion will definitely get stronger, because that’s where the resistance is hardest.
+Your mid-pull and the finish of the pulling motion will definitely get stronger because that’s where the resistance is hardest.
 This is one of the benefits of VASA trainers (whether it’s the Pro Trainer where you pull against gravity or the SwimErg that is like a rowing machine for swimmers)—there is an even amount of resistance through the whole pulling motion.

 - You don’t get the hip rotation.
 Did you know that a huge part of the power you generate in the water comes from your hips?
 True story.
 When we bend over and belt out a few sets with the cords we get a great workout with our shoulders and back, but our hips are almost completely locked out of the movement.

 - They shouldn’t replace pool training.
 I get asked all the time for ways to replace swim training with dryland.
-Mainly because dryland is more accessible (you don’t need a pool to use the cords) and in my experience it’s a quicker workout (no changing before and after workouts, and usually less time spent warming up).
-But dryland should compliment your swim training, not necessarily replace it.
+Mainly because dryland is more accessible (you don’t need a pool to use the cords) and in my experience, it’s a quicker workout (no changing before and after workouts, and usually less time spent warming up).
+But dryland should complement your swim training, not necessarily replace it.
 It’s tempting to see the swim-specific use of stretch cords and start replacing pool time with their use.